-The Ain river runs through the department of the same name.
+La Ain river runs through the department of the same name.
 It crosses it from north to south to flow into the Rhône.
 Towards Loyettes and Saint-Maurice-de-Gourdans it creates a wild and moving confluence, a site classified for its landscapes since 1930.
-Often popular for swimming, the Ain river is a complex and preserved natural heritage.
-Take a look at its many facets!
+The Ain River is a complex and natural heritage preserved.
+A look at its many facets!

 des plages de galets qui invitent à la baignade ou à la balade autour de la rivière d'Ain